balazsracz/openmrn_cue/doc/signalbus.md

   CRC32, LSB-first>

 Effect: The bootloader computes the CRC32 of the given data range from the program flash.
-If the supplies CRC matches the computed CRC, a success is displayed on the outputs.
+Offset is word offset LSB-first, which is the byte offset divided by 2.
+If the sent CRC matches the computed CRC, a success is displayed on the outputs.
 If the computed CRC does not match the supplied CRC, a failure is displayed on the outputs.